Youzhihui/Material/README.md

+**<span style="color:blue">Response to Reviewer #1 #2 #3 #4 #5:</span>**
+**Regarding Threshold Sensitivity in SRPL.** We appreciate the reviewers’ concerns regarding the threshold settings in our SRPL algorithm, particularly oc > 0.85, filter score > 0.6, and IoU > 0.65.
+In response, we have conducted additional ablation studies and sensitivity analyses to assess the impact of these thresholds on performance, as shown in Table \ref{tab:r1}.

-**Table: Ablation study (pseudo labels evaluation) of threshold settings of the SRPL on the LEVIR-CD dataset.**
+**Table R1: Ablation study (pseudo labels evaluation) of threshold settings of the SRPL on the LEVIR-CD dataset.**
 <table>
   <thead>
     <tr>